Explore the most common questions on how we encourage debate and social interaction through our network and our moderation process.

-Setting up and using multiple usernames to try to fool people or subvert the moderation of the site will lead to a user’s account being banned completely.
+Setting up and using multiple usernames to fool people or subvert the site’s moderation will lead to a user’s account being banned altogether.

-We encourage contributors to the website to include hyperlinks to content which is revealing, relevant, informative and/or provides more background or context about a particular perspective, situation or topic.
+We encourage contributors to the website to include hyperlinks to revealing, relevant, informative sources or information that provides more background or context about a particular perspective, situation, or topic.

-That means it is acceptable to link to specific posts on your own blog when it is appropriate, given the guidelines above.
+That means it is acceptable to link to specific posts on your blog when appropriate, given the guidelines above.

-This is covered in our Terms and Conditions which states that by posting any text on the site you are agreeing to “grant us a non-exclusive, perpetual, royalty-free, worldwide licence to republish any material you submit to us in any format, including without limitation print and electronic format.”
+This is covered in our Terms and Conditions, which states that by posting any text on the site, you agree to “grant us a non-exclusive, perpetual, royalty-free, worldwide license to republish any material you submit to us in any format, including without limitation print and electronic format.”

-Off-topic refers to contributions which are not related to the specific matter under discussion.
+Off-topic refers to contributions that are not related to the specific matter under discussion.

-Obviously, this is contextually-flexible; sometimes conversations are wide-ranging, and so more things can be perceived to be appropriate, topical and relevant.
-In other cases, off-topic relates to the general subject area of a particular series or section (e.g. the media blog).
+In other cases, off-topic relates to the general subject area of a particular series or section (e.g., the media blog).

-While it is always possible to introduce new topics into a conversation, they should at least bear some relevance to the primary discussion.
+While it is always possible to introduce new topics into a conversation, they should at least bear some relevance to the preceding discussion.

-Contributions will be perceived as off-topic if they veer substantively and wildly from the current conversation topic, either as an attempt to derail the conversation or as completely irrelevant.
+Contributions will be perceived as off-topic if they veer substantively and wildly from the current conversation topic, either as an attempt to derail the conversation or as entirely irrelevant.

 The moderation staff is responsible for moderation services on the website.